 Welcome to our section on crappie fishing tips.
-Here you'll get a chance to learn everything you'll ever need to know to about crappies and crappie fishing.
+Here you'll get a chance to learn everything you'll ever need to know about crappies and crappie fishing.
 It doesn't matter if this is your first time fishing for crappie or if you've been doing it for years, there is information on this web page that will help you.
 First, you'll have the option to learn more about crappies and get a better understanding of what they do and why they do it.
-Followed by a list of crappie fishing tips (real reason you're here), crappie fishing records, crappie facts and a list of resources to further your research into fishing for crappie.
+Followed by a list of crappie fishing tips (the real reason you're here), crappie fishing records, crappie facts and a list of resources to further your research into fishing for crappie.

 - About Crappie (Pomoxis Annularis)

 - Crappie Fishing Tips, Tricks and Techniques

 - Crappie Facts